vcs-python/vcspull/README.rst

     Run ``svn update``, ``git pull``, ``hg pull && hg update`` en masse.

+Tested on Ubuntu.
+Currently testing, please file an issue with your OS, python version, vcs version and pip version if you encounter any problems.

 Obtain and update multiple git, mercurial and subversions repositories simultaneously.